yash5chandrakar/incubyte-TTD-assignment/README.md

 A simple string calculator that performs addition arithmetic operation.

 # Features
-1. Supports addition with "," as a delimiter.
+1. Supports addition with "," as a separator.